Charlie Parker with Strings

-Charlie Parker with Strings is the name of two separate albums by jazz musician Charlie Parker, released in 1950 on Mercury Records.
-It is also the name of a 1995 compilation album released by Verve Records, containing all the tracks from both the 1950 albums, as well as additional material.
+Charlie Parker with Strings is a 1955 compilation album by American jazz saxophonist Charlie Parker released on Clef in 1955.
+The album compiles two 10" albums, Charlie Parker with Strings and Charlie Parker with Strings #2, originally released in 1950 on Mercury.
+It was reissued in 1956 by Columbia as April in Paris—credited to Charlie Parker with Strings—and by Verve in 1957 as April in Paris: The Genius of Charlie Parker #2.
+Verve also issued the complete master takes on January 24, 1995 as Charlie Parker with Strings: The Master Takes.
 The sessions place Parker in the context of a small classical string section and a jazz rhythm section, rather than his standard bebop quintet.
 They were Parker's most popular sellers during his lifetime, and were admitted to the Grammy Hall of Fame in 1988.

-Content
+Recording and release history

 Under the auspices of producer Norman Granz, Parker fulfilled a long-held desire to record in a string setting.
 Plans were made to release the results of the sessions as a ten-inch LP.
 Sessions from November 30, 1949, yielded the first Charlie Parker With Strings album (Mercury MG-35010), consisting of six songs total, all of which were standards.

 The success of the first album led to additional sessions on July 5, 1950, resulting in another long-playing album also entitled Charlie Parker With Strings (Mercury MGC-109), consisting of eight tracks, also all standards.

 In 1995, Verve Records reissued these fourteen recordings for compact disc, including an additional ten tracks with Parker also accompanied by strings.
 Five date from a Carnegie Hall concert on September 17, 1950; four more from an additional studio session in January 1952, and the last from Granz's The Jazz Scene limited edition 78 rpms recorded in Carnegie Hall in December 1947 with Neal Hefti.